Plan

 At the bare minimum, it’s important to ensure that the cash held in your bank account(s) is adequately insured.
 While the standard per bank FDIC insurance limit is $250K, companies are regularly holding sums well above this coverage maximum in their operational accounts.
 To that end, it’s important to consider what the right banking arrangement looks like for your company — whether that means holding your cash at multiple banks in order to expand your coverage, or working with a banking

-Mercury is a financial technology company, not a bank.
-Banking services provided by Choice Financial Group and Evolve Bank & Trust®; Members FDIC.
+Mercury is a fintech company, not an FDIC-insured bank.
+Banking services provided by Choice Financial Group and Evolve Bank & Trust ®️; Members FDIC.
+Deposit insurance covers the failure of an insured bank.

 1 provider that allows expanded coverage through a single banking relationship, as is the case with Mercury, where our partner banks and sweep networks